 Sometimes, a doctor might prescribe a low dosage of aspirin for certain pregnancy complications, such as preeclampsia.
 This dosage does not appear to be harmful, so the doctor will use it if they consider the benefits to outweigh the risks.

-A doctor may prescribe corticosteroids to relieve nasal congestion, but only after the first trimester.
+A doctor may prescribe corticosteroids to relieve nasal congestion, but

 It is best to avoid the following drugs during pregnancy, although some doctors may prescribe them at low dosages, particularly for people with allergies: